build-guides

 Corsair’s Vengeance DDR5 32GB at DDR5-6000 CL36 is one of the most straightforward RAM decisions on AM5 — enable AMD EXPO in BIOS, reboot, done.
 The EXPO profile brings the kit from auto-detected DDR5-4800 up to 6000MHz with CL36 timings in a single toggle.
 Height is 34mm, which clears the top-mount AIO in the NR200P V2 without any fitment concerns.

 32GB at 2×16GB is the correct configuration for a 2026 gaming build.
-Games like Microsoft Flight Simulator 2024, Starfield, and newer titles with wide-open worlds regularly push past 16GB system RAM usage.
+Games like Microsoft Flight Simulator 2026, Starfield, and newer open-world titles regularly push past 16GB system RAM usage.
 A single-channel 2×8GB kit would both reduce performance by 15–20% in bandwidth-limited scenarios and restrict memory capacity.

 WD Black SN850X 1TB